-On average, auto insurance for an Audi Q7 costs about $197 per month, which works out to $2,364 annually.
-This estimate is over $1,000 above the national average, which may be due to a number of variables.
+The $2,364 annual car insurance rate is due to a number of factors.
 For example, residents of Alabama pay an average of $1,529 per year for auto insurance, whereas Ohio’s average is a much more conservative $926.
 Your driving history, the vehicle you drive, and your location all influence your insurance rates, making it important to shop around before choosing a policy.

 Auto insurance is a major purchase all drivers make but never hope to use.
 Shopping for coverage can be frustrating as many providers use vague language to describe policies, making it difficult to compare your options.
 In order to find the best auto insurance for the Audi Q7, you’ll need to shop around.
 The best way to do this is to create a sample policy with the coverage you need and using it to compare prices by getting quotes from different providers.

 - Price.
 Once you’ve established what coverage and features you need, you can create a sample policy to accurately compare prices from different providers.